jeffvincent/thoughtsblog/_posts/2016-04-01-recover-while-moving.md

 category: time, work
 ---

-Something we learned early on as cross country athletes was how to recover while moving.
+We learned early on as cross country athletes how to recover while moving.

 Our coach demanded we keep up a brisk pace between sprints or hill workouts.
-No matter how much I wanted to stop, keel over, and put my hands on my knees to breathe, his constant nagging kept me moving.
+No matter how much I wanted to stop and put my hands on my knees to breathe, he would constantly nag to keep us moving.

-As a result, we could use downhills or flat stretches during our races to recover, even just slightly, for an uphill push or final sprint.
-Being able to recover while moving made us superior athletes, even if the rest of our workouts were similar or even slower than our competitors.
+As it often does, this pain paid off.
+During tough races, we could use downhills or flat stretches to recover, even just slightly, for an uphill push or final sprint.
+Being able to _recover while moving_ made us superior athletes, even if the rest of our workouts were similar or even slower than our competitors.

 I started thinking about this concept a few weeks ago because I was in a funk.
 I was frustrated with my work, overwhelmed with emails and to-do list items,